Newsletter Signup

 Leaders Forum Panel Event

-Running in tandem with the outdoor activity of the Summer Showcase Event at Alexander Stadium on 11th June, a morning Leaders Forum panel event will take place in the stadium’s main conference suite.
+Running in tandem with the outdoor activity of the Summer Showcase Event at Alexander Stadium on 11th June, a morning Leaders Forum panel event was held in the stadium’s main conference suite.

-The session will bring together stakeholders from across sport, education, and community sectors for a series of focused discussions exploring participation, inclusion, and opportunity for girls and young women.
-The programme will feature a structured agenda of networking, keynote insights, and a central panel discussion, with high-profile speakers and panel members to be announced.
+The session brought together stakeholders from across sport, education, and community sectors for a series of focused discussions exploring participation, inclusion, and opportunity for girls and young women.
+The programme featured a structured agenda of networking, keynote insights, and a central panel discussion, with high-profile speakers.

-The event is designed to foster collaboration, share best practice, and drive collective action, aligning with the wider ambition and energy of the Girls of Brum event taking place across the stadium.
+The event was designed to foster collaboration, share best practice, and drive collective action, aligning with the wider ambition and energy of the Girls of Brum event taking place across the stadium.

 Event Agenda